multiplexcuriosus/mosaic/README.md

 #### III For every image in a set of images create a photo mosaic consisting of all images from a different set of images

-Due to my laziness I will assume you are working on windows and saved Mosaic.pde into a directory on your desktop called Mosaic.
+Due to my laziness I will assume you are working on windows and saved Mosaic.pde into a directory on your desktop called Mosaic (Mind the upper case M).

 For all three cases you need to do the following: